tidev/ti.admob/android/documentation/index.md

 Resets consent information to default state and clears ad providers.

 ### `setTagForUnderAgeOfConsent(true|false)`

-DEPRECATED since 5.0.0
+DEPRECATED since 4.5.0.
+Use directly `isTaggedForUnderAgeOfConsent` instead.
 Sets whether the user is tagged for under age of consent.

 ### `isTaggedForUnderAgeOfConsent()` (Boolean)

-DEPRECATED since 5.0.0
+DEPRECATED since 4.5.0.
+Use directly `isTaggedForUnderAgeOfConsent` instead.
 Indicates whether the user is tagged for under age of consent.

 ## Properties